webplatform/docs/html/elements/body/index.md

 |Notes_rows={{Compatibility Notes Row
 |Browser=Internet Explorer (Windows)
 |Version=8+
-|Note=The value of the 'background' attribute depends on the current document compatibility mode.
+|Note=The value of the <code>background</code> attribute depends on the current document compatibility mode.
 }}{{Compatibility Notes Row
 |Browser=Internet Explorer (Windows)
 |Version=6
-|Note=When you use the !DOCTYPE declaration to specify standards-compliant mode, this object no longer represents the entire surface onto which a document's contents can be rendered.
-The object can obtain its size from its content, or you can set its size explicitly like a div object.
+|Note=When you use the <code>!DOCTYPE</code> declaration to specify standards-compliant mode, this object no longer represents the entire surface onto which a document's contents can be rendered.
+The object can obtain its size from its content, or you can set its size explicitly like a <code><div></code> object.
 }}{{Compatibility Notes Row
 |Browser=Internet Explorer (Windows)
 |Version=6+
-|Note=As of Microsoft Internet Explorer 6, when you use the !DOCTYPE declaration to specify standards-compliant mode, the body object can obtain its size from its content, or you can set its size explicitly—like a div object, for example.
-In standards-compliant mode, the html element represents the entire surface onto which a document's contents can be rendered.
-When the !DOCTYPE declaration does not specify standards-compliant mode, and with earlier versions of Windows Internet Explorer, the body object represents the entire surface onto which a document's contents can be rendered.
-The size of the body object cannot be changed and is equal to the size of the window.
+|Note=As of Microsoft Internet Explorer 6, when you use the <code>!DOCTYPE</code> declaration to specify standards-compliant mode, the <code><body></code> object can obtain its size from its content, or you can set its size explicitly—like a <code><div></code> object, for example.
+In standards-compliant mode, the <code><html></code> element represents the entire surface onto which a document's contents can be rendered.
+When the <code>!DOCTYPE</code> declaration does not specify standards-compliant mode, and with earlier versions of Windows Internet Explorer, the <code><body></code> object represents the entire surface onto which a document's contents can be rendered.
+The size of the <code><body></code> object cannot be changed and is equal to the size of the window.
 Margins you set on this object are rendered inside the border and scrollbars of the object.
 }}
 }}
 {{See_Also_Section